-Executive sessions of the independent members of the Company's Board are presided over by the presiding director (the "Presiding Director").
-John M. Connors, Jr. currently serves as the Presiding Director, a position which is typically rotated on an annual basis among the Chairs of the Audit, Compensation, Finance and Nominating, Governance and Social Responsibility Committees.
-Effective on May 21, 2009, Edward M. Philip is scheduled to become the Presiding Director.
+Executive sessions of the non-management members of the Company's Board are presided over by the presiding director (the "Presiding Director").
+Edward M. Philip currently serves as the Presiding Director, a position which is typically rotated among the Chairs of the Audit, Compensation, Finance and Nominating, Governance and Social Responsibility Committees.
 Interested parties may contact the Presiding Director confidentially by sending correspondence to c/o Presiding Director, Hasbro, Inc., P.O.
 Box 495, Pawtucket, Rhode Island 02860.
 Persons may also contact the Board as a whole through the Presiding Director in the manner set forth in the preceding sentence.